Thneoly/ntxdemo/plugins/scheduler/README.md

 wasm-tools validate target/wasm32-wasip2/release/scheduler_core.wasm
 ```

 See `examples/composition.wac` for a WAC composition example.
-Full multi-component composition will be available once executor and actions-http are complete.
+Full multi-component composition will be available once executor and actions-executor are complete.

 ## Running the composed component with Wasmtime